On this page:

 Veterans’ IT Fast Track to Employment Program

-The San Jacinto Community College District (SJCCD) is developing and implementing the Veteran's Information Technology Fast Track to Employment project to provide credentials supporting the information technology career cluster.
-SJCCD will seek an articulation agreement with Western Governor's University to accept credits awarded to participants to continue their studies toward a bachelor's degree.
-For more information about any of the programs being developed at the San Jacinto College District, please contact Lydia-Chavez Garcia at 281-542-2060 or Lydia.Chavez-Garcia@sjcd.edu.
+The San Jacinto Community College District developed and implemented the Veteran's Information Technology Fast Track to Employment project to provide credentials supporting the information technology career cluster.
+SJCCD established an articulation agreement with Western Governor's University to accept credits awarded to participants to continue their studies toward a bachelor's degree.
+For more information about any of the programs developed at the San Jacinto College District, please contact Alison Briscoe at 281-478-2784 or firstname.lastname@example.org.

 Tarrant County College District

-The Tarrant County College District is developing streamlined basic firefighter and advanced firefighter certifications and associate's degree programs for fire investigation technology and fire production technology.
-For more information about any of the programs being developed at the Tarrant County College District, please contact Ryan Kelly at 817-515-7570 or firstname.lastname@example.org.
+The Tarrant County College District developed a streamlined basic firefighter and advanced firefighter certification and associate's degree program for fire investigation technology and fire production technology.
+For more information about any of the programs being developed at the Tarrant County College District, please contact Ryan Kelly at 817-515-7570 or email@example.com.

 Texas State Technical College–Harlingen

-Texas State Technical College (TSTC)–Harlingen is developing a streamlined Level II certification and an associate's degree in wind energy technology.
-A Veterans Resource Center will be created to help transition veterans and service members to college campus and the civilian workforce.
-For more information about any of the programs being developed at TSTC Harlingen, please contact Steve Guevara at 956-364-4338 or email@example.com.
+Texas State Technical College (TSTC)–Harlingen developed a streamlined Level II certification and an associate's degree in wind energy technology.
+A Veterans Resource Center was created to help transition veterans and service members to college campus and the civilian workforce.
+For more information about any of the programs developed at TSTC Harlingen, please contact Steve Guevara at 956-364-4338 or firstname.lastname@example.org.